slcassidy/liri-node-app/homework_instructions.md

        * Actors in the movie.
      ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.' **NEED to ADD**

      * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>